martinbudden/BabyCube/BC200/readme.md

 ### Assembly instructions

 ![Print_bed_assembly](assemblies/Print_bed_assembly.png)

+This is the standard variant of the print bed, using an OpenBuilds 100mm heated bed.
+There is also a version using a 120 x 120 x 6 mm aluminium tooling plate, see [printbed 120](../../PRINTBED120/readme.md).

 1. Prepare the the cork underlay by cutting it to size, making a cutout for the heated bed wiring, and drilling holes for the bolts.
 2. Prepare the heated bed by soldering on the wires and sticking on the magnetic base.
 Drill bolt holes in the magnetic base.